 This involves drinking lots of coffee, being a gym rat, playing Dungeons and Dragons, and snuggling with my fur babies, Bilbo Handsomepants (corgi), Freyja FancyPaws (German Shepherd goddess), and Kitty/Pickles (an actual cat).

-As if running a small zoo wasn’t enough, I currently serve as a #WriteMentor, Write Hive resident editor, and the CEO of LoftHouse Publishing.
+As if running a small zoo wasn’t enough, I currently serve as a Write Hive resident editor.
 If you’re hankering for some bookish discussion, you can also catch me and my fabulous cohosts on the Word Nerd Café Podcast.

 Tales to chill the bones and warm the heart.